 Clinicians at Highland Hospital’s Pediatric Medical Clinic, upon seeing the nationwide childhood obesity epidemic being seen locally among their young patients, knew a solution needed to be found.
 And quickly, before diabetes, hypertension, heart disease and asthma followed these children into adulthood, or before they suffered social stigma at school or on the playground.
 After all, bullying is no child’s friend.

-The Bite-to-Balance Program was launched in 2011, and today is a resounding success thanks to a potent cocktail of ingredients: whole-family engagement and structured educational sessions, incentive samples of healthy food for program enrollees, and a cultural sensitivity that addressed ways to make foods of many cultures healthier and enjoyable for the entire family, all on a very low-income budget.
+The Food Is Medicine was launched in 2011, and today is a resounding success thanks to a potent cocktail of ingredients: whole-family engagement and structured educational sessions, incentive samples of healthy food for program enrollees, and a cultural sensitivity that addressed ways to make foods of many cultures healthier and enjoyable for the entire family, all on a very low-income budget.

-Learn about Bite to Balance’s impact on one family’s life:
+Learn about Food Is Medicine’s impact on one family’s life:

 Alameda Health System Foundation and its community funders helped provide the philanthropic funding to formalize the pilot program and make it an ongoing one.
-Donations to the Foundation for the Bite-to-Balance Program help on an ongoing basis to fund the weekly “Grub Boxes” distributed through our local partner People’s Grocery, and also help with other materials for classes in multiple languages.
+Donations to the Foundation for the Food Is Medicine Program help on an ongoing basis to fund the weekly “Grub Boxes” distributed through our local partner People’s Grocery, and also help with other materials for classes in multiple languages.

 Why This Program Matters